tomedegroot/study-material/Linux+LPICLevel1Exam1/useStreamsPipesRedirectsGrepAndCut.md

 ##example
 1. `ls | tee file1 file2` -> send ls output to both STDOUT and file1 and file2
 2. `ls f* | wc -l | tee count.txt` -> count the number of files starting with f and output to both STDOUT and count.txt
+3. `ls /var/log/ | tee copy{1..3}` -> output content of /var/log to STDOUT and save to copy1, copy2 AND copy 3